 1. Lenders Have Denied Past Loan or Credit Card Applications

 Have you ever applied for a credit card or a loan?
 If so, did the lender deny you because of your credit?
 Lenders look at your credit score and your credit history.
 If you have a history of failing to make your payments, they see you as high-risk.
+This is one reason people get denied for a credit card.
 A secured credit card has minimal risk for the lender.
 You’re losing your deposit if you don’t pay your balance.

 2. You’ve Made Costly Mistakes